 Nature’s Perfect Moisturizer: Coconut Oil

 After treating your skin with green tea and oatmeal, a little additional moisturizer will help bring your skin back to its glowy goodness.
-Coconut oil helps your skin retain moisture and elasticity, and it also has anti-septic and anti-microbial properties.
+That’s where coconut oil comes in!
+Coconut oil is a popular choice for treating skin because of its many helpful properties.
+It has anti-inflammatory, antioxidant, and antibacterial properties that help reduce inflammation and keep the skin healthy.

-We love Nature’s Way extra virgin, cold-pressed coconut oil, and it really works well for putting the moisture back in your inflamed skin.
+It’s natural, safe, and gentle, and can help keep the skin looking healthy and young.
+We love Nature’s Way’s extra virgin, cold-pressed coconut oil, and it really works well for putting moisture back into your inflamed skin.
 Massage the oil wherever your skin is red, itchy, or dry, and continue to reapply as needed.

-With these essential oils combined you can create your own spa-like facial oil at home.
-These essential oils for skin irritation combined are great for any skin type and will leave your skin feeling refreshed, moisturized, hydrated, and glowing.
+With a few essential oils combined, you can create your own spa-like facial oil at home.
+These essential oils for skin irritation are great for any skin type and will leave your skin feeling refreshed, moisturized, hydrated, and glowing.

-- 4 tablespoons of a carrier oil such as jojoba essential oil
+- 4 tablespoons of carrier oil such as jojoba essential oil

 - 2 tablespoons of Essential Rosehip oil